 neighbors, we managed.

-In the summer Blanche and her cousin, Minnie Reynolds, went over on
+In the summer Blanche and her cousin, Minnie Reynolds, went

 the mountain where Carl was working to help cook for the men at the